QuLore: An Adaptive Security Framework to Extend Quantum-Safe Communications to Real-World Networks: ACKNOWLEDGMENT

 \section{ACKNOWLEDGMENT}

-This work was supported in part by the European Comission through the project GN5-2 HORIZON-INFRA-2024-GEANT-01-SGA in the \textit{Working Group 6 Task 1 - Technology}, in part by the Spanish Ministry of Science and Innovation in the project EnablIng Native-AI Secure deterministic 6G networks for hyPer-connected envIRonmEnts (6G-INSPIRE) (PID2022-137329OB-C44), and in part by the Ministry of Digital Transition and Public Administration with European Union funds – Next Generation EU, under Component 16.R1 of the Recovery, Transformation, and Resilience Plan.
+This work was supported in part by the European Commission through the project GN5-2 HORIZON-INFRA-2024-GEANT-01-SGA in the \textit{Working Group 6 Task 1 - Technology}, in part by the Spanish Ministry of Science and Innovation in the project EnablIng Native-AI Secure deterministic 6G networks for hyPer-connected envIRonmEnts (6G-INSPIRE) (PID2022-137329OB-C44), and and in collaboration with the National Hub of Excellence in Quantum Communications, funded by the Ministry of Digital Transition and Public Administration with European Union funds – Next Generation EU, under Component 16.R1 of the Recovery, Transformation, and Resilience Plan.